AppIntro/AppIntro/README.md

     <img src="assets/immersive1.png" alt="appintro immersive1" width="30%"/> <img src="assets/immersive2.png" alt="appintro immersive2" width="30%"/>
 </p>

-If you want to display your Intro with a fullscreen experience, you can enable the _Immersive mode_.
-This will hide both the Status Bar and the Navigation bar and the user will have to scroll from the top of the screen to show them again.
+If you want to display your Intro with a fullscreen experience, you can enable the _Immersive_ mode.
+This will hide both the _Status Bar_ and the _Navigation Bar_ and the user will have to scroll from the top of the screen to show them again.

 This allows you to have more space for your Intro content and graphics.